 Now I diffuse oils every single day to make my home smell amazing naturally (I’m always trying out different fun blends, I ditched most of my candles and don’t miss them one bit!).
 But it’s not just about scent, I also use oils daily to support my family’s wellness (for better sleep, supported immune systems, balanced emotions and happier hormones, natural skincare, cleaning, and so much more).
 My home would really not be the same without them.

-Since I actually had oils in my home before I even knew how beneficial they would be, I want to help you to learn how to get started immediately!
+I want to help you to learn how to get started immediately!

 When you get the kit with my referral link, I send you a pretty welcome packet and a helpful oils book in the mail, as well as an invite to my private community called the Dwell Well Collective.

 My girls and I have so much fun hanging out with women in this group who are all excited about wellness, making natural changes, and using essential oils to enhance our lives.

 We host free weekly classes, share our tips and favorite natural recipes, and just get to know each other!
 It’s become a really sweet community and we’d so love to have you a part of it.